Carnival of Aalst

 Accessibility

 The best way to come to the carnival in Aalst is by train.
 The train station is located in the middle of the festivities.
-At the website of the Belgian railways, you can buy your ticket from all over Europe.
+At the website of the Belgian rail facilities, you can buy your ticket from all over Europe.

 More pictures of Aalst carnival